You can waste your lives drawing lines. Or you can live your life crossing them. (Shonda Rhimes)

 Certainly, the most common No ball infringement is the front foot.
 I have developed a strategy over the years to unravel the labyrinth of the bowlers’ line dancing around the popping crease.
 In my head I validate back foot, front foot and protected area landings before moving on to the business end of the action (all calculated inside a second or two).

 Most bowlers accept overstepping with a cursory nod, occasionally asking me to point out the margin of error.
 It is particularly difficult to judge No balls in the second innings where the popping crease line colour can resemble an organic parsnip, but even with wearing strips there is usually enough evidence to make the call.

 I’ve had a few exchanges with non-strikers whose vision is so good that not only can they see a definite No ball on delivery but less than a second later they are experts on where the ball pitched for an LBW (just saying, and all that, but they do not have the benefit of standing directly in line with the stumps).
 An incoming batter to the non-striker’s end less than politely informed me that the bowler from my end had been No balling adding that I had not called him.
-I more than politely pointed out that his view from the pavilion (long-on for a right-hander facing) must have given him a perfect vantage point for ascertaining whether none, some or all of the front foot was over the popping crease (not to mention an-80 meters distance).
+I more than politely pointed out that his view from the pavilion (long-on for a right-hander facing) must have given him a perfect vantage point for ascertaining whether none, some or all of the front foot was over the popping crease (not to mention the 80 metres distance).